 Our firm was the only small firm in the country willing to devote its own resources to promote change to the insolvency frameworks.
 We wanted Australia to have the best insolvency turnaround laws in the world, and we particularly wanted to see the mums and dads who own small businesses to be able to benefit from these laws.

-In a feature article called “Pre-pack: a legitimate means to phoenix an insolvent company”, the Australian Restructuring Insolvency and Turnaround Association (ARITA, formerly the Insolvency Practitioners Association, also known as the liquidators’ professional association) published our concepts and research in its national journal (volume 23, number 1, 2011 edition) to help companies, directors and the industry as a whole.
-A copy of the article is available on our website.
+The Australian Restructuring Insolvency and Turnaround Association (ARITA, formerly the Insolvency Practitioners Association, also known as the liquidators’ professional association) published our concepts and research in its 2011 edition of the Australian Insolvency Journal Vol. 23 No. 1 to help companies, directors and the industry as a whole.

 In 2014, Nicholas Crouch assisted Senator Williams’ pursuit of statutory reform, which included direct communications with ASIC chairman Greg Medcraft and Minister for Finance Mathias Cormann.